Poison Ivy Rash Stages and Available Treatments

 • You can get new rash spots if urushiol remains on clothing or pet fur.

-• Not everyone reacts the same way some people have delayed responses or milder symptoms.
+• Not everyone reacts the same way; some people have delayed responses or milder symptoms.

 Poison Ivy Healing Stages Timeline